 b) an access technology.

+For an available cell, the MS shall consider the "Operator controlled signal threshold per access technology" of an access technology configured in the USIM as the value equal to the signal threshold of the cell selection criterion of the cell (see 3GPP TS 44.018 [34], 3GPP TS 25.331 [33], 3GPP TS 36.331 [42], and 3GPP TS 38.331 [65]) if:

+1) the access technology is not an access technology for which the signal level enhanced network selection applies; or

+2) there is no entry for the access technology stored in the "Operator controlled signal threshold per access technology" in a valid USIM;

 The "Operator controlled signal threshold per access technology" is specific for a certain access technology and when applicable, applies to all allowable PLMNs with the corresponding access technology combination.

 Editor's note (WI SENSE, CR 0952): It is FFS whether HPLMN can use CP-SOR procedure to update the signal level enhanced network selection in the USIM.